Useful Links

 Parent-led information, resources and informed opinion about children and young people aged 0-25.

-Disabled children’s charity, specialising in autism awareness, diagnosis & support.
+Disabled children’s charity, specialising in autism awareness, diagnosis and support.

 • Disabled Children Legal Handbook